 In light of the European Green Deal, including the Commission Communication on a Farm to Fork Strategy, and various other important policy initiatives at EU and international level to address the challenges posed by climate change, environmental degradation, biodiversity loss, the burden of malnutrition and noncommunicable diseases and more, the associations and companies listed in Annex 1 ("Signatories") of this Code of Conduct for responsible food business and marketing practices (the "Code") are ready to play their part in contributing to transforming the food systems they are operating in within their sphere of influence.

-Whereas many European food business operators are actively engaged in the sustainability transition and have already made tangible progress to date in their individual capacity as well as in partnership with other economic and societal actors, it is thought that a shift to more sustainable food systems could bring further environmental, health and social benefits, offer economic gains and ensure that the recovery from the COVID-19 crisis puts citizens and operators onto a sustainable path.
+Whereas many European food business operators are actively engaged in the sustainability transition and have already made tangible progress to date in their individual capacity as well as in partnership with other economic and societal actors, it is thought that a shift to sustainable food systems could bring further environmental, health and social benefits, offer economic gains and ensure that the recovery from the COVID-19 crisis puts citizens and operators onto a sustainable path.
 This shift cannot take place without all major actors in the food system, including – but not limited to – the middle part of the European food supply chain, assuming a key responsibility and engaging in meaningful action in this process.

-It is in this spirit that the Signatories have drafted – in close consultation with other stakeholders, including international organisations, NGOs and trade associations, and in concertation with the European Commission services – the present voluntary Code and hereby support the relevant aspirations set out therein towards more sustainable food systems.
+It is in this spirit that the Signatories have drafted – in close consultation with other stakeholders, including international organisations, NGOs and trade associations, and in concertation with the European Commission services – the present voluntary Code and hereby support the relevant aspirations set out therein towards sustainable food systems.

 Purpose and structure

-The purpose of this Code is to unite behind a common aspirational path towards the sustainable transition of food systems by inviting businesses of all sizes active in any stage of production, trade, processing, promotion, distribution , and consumption of food, as well as any other food system stakeholders, to align with this common agenda and to contribute with tangible actions to help achieve the objectives set out therein.
+The purpose of this Code is to unite behind a common aspirational path towards sustainable food systems by inviting businesses of all sizes active in production, trade, processing, promotion, distribution and serving of food, as well as any other food system stakeholders, to align with this common agenda and to contribute with tangible actions to help achieve the objectives set out therein.

 For this Code to be a success, it should demonstrate a contribution to environmental, health and social sustainability of food systems, while ensuring economic sustainability of the European food value chain.
 As such, this Code is not only a contribution to the objectives of the EU Farm to Fork Strategy, but also to other initiatives of the European Green Deal (including the Biodiversity Strategy, the EU Industrial Strategy) as well as international sustainability objectives, such as the United Nations Sustainable Development Goals (SDGs) and those of the Paris Climate Agreement.